Close Alert Banner

 • Children (12 and under) must be accompanied by an adult - Free

-• Support Person with an accessible rider - Free
+• Support Person for an accessible rider - Free

 NEW - 30-day passes available for Adults $70.00

-• 30-day passes can only be purchased over the phone, in the app, or on the website and cannot be paid for with cash on the bus.
+• 30-day passes can be purchased over the phone, in the app and added to your account.
+They driver on the bus does not have the ability to accept cash payment for passes on the bus.

 Payment Information

-• The easiest way to pay is by using your credit card or Visa Debit on the app, web browser or by phone.
+• The easiest way to pay is by using your credit card or Visa Debit in the app, web browser or over the phone.

 • You may also pay by credit card or cash on the bus.
 Note: the driver will not be able to make change.
 Exact fare is required.